In Government Proposals, experienced Proposal Managers develop a Proposal Plan to guide them through the proposal effort.

 - Color Team Reviews

-In several articles over the next few weeks, I’ll discuss each of the points in the process and the elements of the Proposal Plan that address each point in the process.
+In this six part article series, we discuss each of the points in the process and the elements of the Proposal Plan that address each point in the process.

 1) The Procurement Background, a 1-to 2-page document that describes the customer, its mission, its roles and responsibilities, and a high-level overview of the requirement, (i.e., information on what the customer has procured in the past or known facts about the upcoming acquisition).
 The background document also discusses the nature of the holders of the prior contracts and the current incumbent contractor, and the incumbent’s capabilities and areas of expertise.